How to Declutter Paper and Keep It Under Control for Good

 2. Have a paper “spot”

-Have a designated spot to hold paper until you have a chance to review it.
+Have a designated spot to contain paper until you have a chance to review it.
 This way it has a place to land as soon as it enters your home instead of random locations making it extra difficult to locate when needed.

 3. File digitally